 “It is a great principle,” he replied, referring to what he considered to be the right for employees to work in any conditions they chose.
 Some say 21 died during the massacre, but others believe the number was higher.
 Colorado and the world were stunned by the violence at Ludlow, and US Congress responded by instituting national child labor laws and an 8-hour workday.

 January 26, 1915 – Rocky Mountain National Park is created

-Long before the pristine area we now call Rocky Mountain National Park was known and fawned-over from nature-lovers around the world, it was a spot where Paleoamericans frequented to hunt and forage for food.
+Long before the pristine area, we now call Rocky Mountain National Park was known and fawned over by nature-lovers around the world, it was a spot where Paleoamericans frequented to hunt and forage for food.
 The Ute and Arapahoe peoples later favored the area as well, though harsh winter conditions meant they couldn’t live there year-round.
-Settlers began arriving in the area in the 1880’s, and tourists soon followed.
+Settlers began arriving in the area in the 1880s, and tourists soon followed.